 - 1. COVID INFORMATION.
-Currently, Honduras requires proof of a full course of COVID-19 vaccine.
-The last dose must have been administered more than 14 days prior to the date of travel.
-Honduras does not require any booster injections.
-However, MEDICO strongly recommends that if your original vaccination or prior booster was completed more than six months before the trip, you should get a booster. - 2.
+Honduras does not require proof of COVID vaccination.
+However, some new cases of COVID continue to be reported in Honduras.
+MEDICO requires that volunteers have received COVID vaccination, and strongly recommends that if your original vaccination or prior booster was completed more than six months before the trip, you should get a booster. - 2.
 Make a travel medicine appointment to talk with your health care provider about medical preparations.
 These preparations can include vaccinations, medications, or other steps you should take.
 When you make your appointment, let them know it is for travel and where you are going.
 This gives them a chance to review all the pertinent materials and latest guidelines. - 3.
 Malaria.
 Malaria exists in some of the places MEDICO works.
 It isn't common, but it does exist.
 Malaria is caused by a parasite spread by some mosquitoes.
 In these areas, MEDICO requires that team members have and take malaria prophylactic medication.
 There are several different malaria medications.
 Talk to your health care provider about which is the best one for you.
 If you'd like to know more before you sign up, contact us, and we'll give you the details on any team you are considering.